 The University also offers some support for travel and research abroad.
 Details can be found on the International Opportunities page under the Fees and Funding section of the Oxford website.

-E-mail forms to the Academic Office or leave paper copies with the Porters (addressed to the Academic Office).
+E-mail forms to the Academic Office.
 You will usually receive a response within two weeks, although there may be a slight delay during vacations so you might wish to take this into account when considering when to submit an application.

 These awards will be advertised by the College in Trinity Term with the exception of the Godfrey Leinhardt awards for which applicants should apply to the Institute of Social Anthropology by February.

 - The Steward’s Award is a travel bursary offered annually to a member of Wolfson College studying for a graduate degree in Environmental Science or Earth Sciences.
 The award of £750 is intended to enable the recipient to travel overseas for academic purposes related to their course (e.g. fieldwork, attending a conference, or collaborating with another institution etc.).
 If required, the successful candidate may also apply for a College Conference or Fieldwork Grant to supplement the award.
 Applications for 2017 have now closed.